-Raffles Hotel is a quite big building but now dwarfed by the gigantic office towers that surround it.
+Raffles Hotel is a no small building, once a majestic hangout but now dwarfed by the gigantic office towers that surround it.
 But another hotel that’s extremely dominating is Marina Bay Sands, three 55-storey buildings and a long boat-like platform connecting them at the top.
 It’s an iconic building and you can see that architectural fantasies have been let loose also also elsewhere in Singapore.

 Behind the Marina Bay Sands-complex is a large park called Gardens by the Bay.
 Equipped with tall constructions that resemble trees and crashed spaceships.
 The latter being two very big greenhouses, one with garden flowers from around the world called “the Flower Dome,” and the other containing a mountain with a humid cloud forest on top.
 From the top a 35 m high waterfall falls down on the ground.

 The tre-like structures are called Supertrees and are covered with real greenery, but inside there’s tubes and ventilators regulating the climate in the greenhouses.
 When darkness falls the Supertrees light up creating a magic world.

 Singapore’s city has expanded rapidly during the last 100 years and because the land area is limited much of the original forests have been cut down and built upon.
 But there are some green lungs left and one that we recommend is the Botanical Gardens.
 It’s a big park with different kinds of habitats, there’s even a tropical forest.
 You can find over a thousand different varieties of orchid here, and tranquil dams and waterfalls.
 In one dam we se a number of black swans, but they’re too far away for our cameras.
 This park has free entrance.